Books relating to Guam POWS

 A GI's story of Bataan and Beyond

-A Must have for any student of the POW
+written.
+A Must have for any student

-experiences from Bataan to Hirohata.
-[Our
+John Poncios' experiences from Bataan to Hirohata.
+[Our FULL Review] Extremely well written (Amazon

 link).